sandriver03/slab-pubfig/README.md

-This package is designed to plot complex publication-ready figures composed of multiple subplots with uneven splitting of the canvas.
+This package is designed to plot complex publication-ready figures composed of multiple subplots with uneven splitting of the canvas (one example can be seen in example/Figure_1.png).
 The plotting is based on matplotlib.

 ## Getting Started